Rethinking Invasive Species Management in Florida

 Policymakers fund the problems that are loudest, not the ones that are easiest to solve.

-It’s hard to get support for a species no one’s heard of yet — especially when budgets are tight.
+It is hard to get support for a species no one has heard of yet, especially when budgets are tight.

 People care about pythons and lionfish because they look scary or exotic.

-You can’t rally public support around a floating plant or a tiny snail that no one’s seen before.
+You cannot rally public support around a floating plant or a tiny snail that no one has seen before.

 Federal, state, and local agencies often work in isolation.
 They have different priorities, funding streams, and mandates.